 Larger breed dogs that grow more rapidly, dogs that are predisposed genetically to hip and joint problems as well as all of our active breeds whether puppies or adult are prone to joint injury and should be protected by additional joint health ingredients throughout their life.
+Joint care for dogs is achievable if done correctly.

 Fact: 1 out of every 5 dogs has some degree of arthritis affecting one or more of their joints.
 This number rises rapidly as animal’s age and the accumulated damage from multiple minor joint injuries plus the decrease in synovial fluid and hyaluronic acid that cushions and nourishes the joints leads to arthritis.
 It is estimated that 7 out of 10 dogs over seven have osteoarthritis – the most common form of arthritis in the dog.